Gatchaman Fighter

-Gatchaman Fighter or Gatchaman F (科学忍者隊ガッチャマンF(ファイター), Kagaku Ninjatai Gatchaman Faitā) is the direct sequel to Gatchaman II.
+Gatchaman Fighter or Gatchaman F (科学忍者隊ガッチャマン, Kagaku Ninjatai Gatchaman Faitā) is the direct sequel to Gatchaman II.
 In the continuing saga, a surviving fragment of Leader X mutates into Leader Z, and recruits megalomaniac Count Egobossler to create an army to conquer the world.
 In order to defeat this new enemy, the Science Ninja Team Gatchaman return with stronger weapons.

 Description

 Picking up immediately where Gatchaman II left off in storyline, the third and final series debuted a week later, running for 48 episodes.
 Aspects such as the animation, music, and mecha designs were further overhauled with F.

 Plot synopsis

 After Leader X is seemingly destroyed for good at the end of Gatchaman II, a fragment of him that survived grows and mutates into Z. With the head of the Egobossler family, Count Egobossler (and his two subordinates Mechandol and Kempler), Z is bent on destroying the Earth, and the Science Ninja Team, once more.

 In the wake of Anderson's death, Dr. Nambu has become the new head of the ISO, while the team is now confined to the Gallatown (aka "G-Town") underwater base.
 Engineer Kamo is introduced, and after the New GodPhoenix is destroyed early on, the team receives the new Gatchaspartan as their mecha.
 The Gatchaspartan has a special mode as well, called Hypershoot, that can only be utilized by Ken (with his new "Gatchafencer" sword).

 As the series progresses, it is learned that the radiation exposure from constant use of the Hypershoot is slowly killing Ken, and that continued use would mean death.
 Meanwhile, Z plans to destroy the earth with an antimatter asteroid, codenamed "Poison Apple".

 The final eight episodes of the series took a darker turn, with more death and destruction involved.
 These episodes were not included in the Eagle Riders adaptation, though a segment of #47 was inserted into one of the other episodes, and the opening sequence shows clips from the final scene of #48.

 The mecha in this series became more like the standard anime mecha seen in other series around the time, rather than the 'bird' theme in Gatchaman II.